 The Health Services Unit (HSU) provides a wide range of services to both the pre-trial and sentenced populations at the Middlesex Jail & House of Correction.

 An individual’s first HSU contact comes as part of the intake process, where they are screened and undergo initial assessments for substance abuse and behavioral health issues.
-During calendar year 2015, 46 percent of new intakes reported a history of behavioral health issues and 43 percent required medical detoxification for addiction to drugs or alcohol.
+During calendar year 2016, 46 percent of new intakes reported a history of mental health issues and 42 percent required medical detoxification for addiction to drugs or alcohol.
 More than 80 percent of those serving committed time self-identify with an underlying addiction issue.